Home / Help Centre / FAQs

 Today, wearing the keffiyeh is seen as an unspoken expression of solidarity with the Palestinian people, in their pursuit of freedom.

-The beauty of the keffiyeh is that you can wear it however and wherever you want!
-If you are interested in ways to wear your keffiyeh, check out our page here.
+The beauty of the keffiyeh is that you can wear it however and wherever you want.
+If you are interested in ways to wear your keffiyeh, check out our “how to wear” page.

 The keffiyeh is a non-religious form of clothing.
 It is popular amongst Christians, Muslims, Druze and even secular people across the Middle East.
 Rather than holding any religious symbolism, the keffiyeh is simply donned across the region as a form of traditional clothing.